 VETERINARY BOTANICAL MEDICINE: COMMON QUESTIONS AND FACT SHEETS

 Click any question below to view the response.
-All Q & As are available as a PDF file - link located below response text.
+Links to PDF files and/or website pages are located below response text.

 We believe that our Petition appropriately states the current state of play of the science that underpins veterinary botanical medicine.
 We specifically excluded preclinical studies and phytochemical studies from the petition.
 The profession has responded to the first petition overall positively and we suggest that the submission of journal article examples; a review of published journal articles in mainstream veterinary journals pertaining to veterinary botanical medicines; as hundreds of abstracts, again in recognized veterinary journals- is a substantial basis for recognizing the potential of veterinary botanical medicine.
 The volume of publications is comparable with other Colleges forming in their infancy.
 We expect the volume to increase with support for the College’s recognition and one of the reasons we advocate for the formation of this Specialty.